JohnCRuf/alderman_machine/tasks/model_dataprep_did/ReadMe.md

 ## OUTPUTS
 * `close_runoffs_year_(year)_cutoff_(cutoff)_n_(n).rda`:
-A RDA file with a ward-precinct level menu expenditure panel dataset, a list of the top n incumbent supporting" precincts for each ward in the sample, and a list of treatment and control wards for a given cutoff.
+A RDA file with a ward-precinct level menu expenditure panel dataset, a list of the top and bottom n incumbent supporting" precincts for each ward in the sample by net vote count, and a list of treatment and control wards for a given cutoff.

 ## CODE